erickmerchant/wright/README.md

 ### settings/

-Settings for defaults, old permalinks, and your sitemap. (see Settings below)
+Settings for defaults and your sitemap. (see Settings below)

 ### templates/